-The William Edward Gwinn '86 Memorial Lecture was established by Byrd and Molly Gwinn in memory of their son, Will Gwinn ’86, who achieved the highest academic honors at The Haverford School and died of leukemia in his junior year.
+The William Edward Gwinn '86 Memorial Science Lecture was established by Byrd and Molly Gwinn in memory of their son, Will Gwinn ’86, who achieved the highest academic honors at The Haverford School and died of leukemia in his junior year.
 The Gwinns established a prize and lectureship in his memory to bring a distinguished scientist each year to address Upper School students.

 The Michael Stairs Memorial Concert brings to campus a nationally recognized musician to spend time in a master class with Haverford music students and perform a concert in Centennial Hall.
 The aim of the fund is to celebrate music as an academic discipline as well as a source of inspiration and joy.

 Pulitzer Prize winner and former U.S. Poet Laureate Natasha Trethewey talks poetry and race relations with Upper School boys.